avelez-espino/Ck-ForecastR-Releases/README.md

 ## Ck-ForecastR-Releases
 Repository for major releases, feedback, and bug reports.

-*Note*: The code for the *ForecastR* package is still under development, and does not live here.
+*Note*: The code for the *ForecastR* package is continuously evolving.
 Whenever we get to a major release milestone, we make the code available here.
 This repository is where the development team interacts with the End User Community.

 *ForecastR* is available in 2 configurations: